Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 Who Is Akasagarbha Bodhisattva?

 Akasagarbha is celebrated across multiple Buddhist traditions — from the Tibetan highlands to the temples of Japan.
-In Kyoto's Jingū-ji Temple, hand-carved wooden sculptures of the Five Akasagarbha Bodhisattvas from the mid-9th century (Ninmei period) are preserved as national cultural treasures, a testament to his enduring reverence across more than a millennium of East Asian spiritual history.
+In Kyoto's Jingū-ji Temple, hand-carved wooden sculptures of the Five Akasagarbha Bodhisattvas from the mid-9th century (Ninmei period) are preserved as national cultural treasures, a sign of his enduring reverence across more than a millennium of East Asian spiritual history.

 The Five Great Akasagarbha Bodhisattvas